 Figure 118.
 The SeismicReflection method.

 Data Acquisition: A line of geophones is placed on the ground surface.
-Shots (hammer or explosive sources) are initiated at regular intervals along the geophone spread and the resulting reflections are recorded by the geophones and stored in seismic recorder.
+Shots (hammer, drop weights or explosive sources) are initiated at regular intervals along the geophone spread and the resulting reflections are recorded by the geophones and stored in seismic recorder.
 Seismic reflection surveys require that the geophone and shot spacing are appropriate for the particular problem.
 The number of channels should be chosen so that the spread length is appropriate for the desired depth of investigation, and the geophone spacing needs to be such that the rugosity of the reflecting surface is imaged properly.

 Data Processing: Many techniques are applied to process reflection seismic data.
 These include filtering, correcting for subsurface velocity effects, and stacking the traces that emanate from a common depth point (CDP) on the reflecting surface.
 The main objective of these techniques is to provide a gather (group) of seismic traces that can be stacked to image each reflection point as clearly as possible.
 The output from processing a line of seismic data is a seismic section showing the reflectors.
 This section can be presented as CDP location against record time, or when velocities are assigned to the different layers, as CDP against depth.
 More detail is provided in Part II Geophysical Methods, Theory and Discussion.